Are Catfish Bottom Feeders? All You Need to Know

 For me, I personally love targeting catfish for a variety of reasons.
 The fight, the patience, and tactics involved are all part of my personal reasons for targeting channel cats, blue catfish, and flatheads.
 The questions get asked frequently.

 Are catfish bottom feeders?
-Some catfish species are bottom feeders but, catfish are not only a bottom feeder species.
-As far as the primary catfish we target such as channel catfish, blue catfish, and flathead catfish, you would not consider them exclusive bottom feeders.
+Some catfish species are bottom feeders but catfish are not only a bottom feeder species.
+As far as channel catfish, blue catfish, and flathead catfish, you would not consider them exclusive bottom feeders.

 Blue catfish, Channel Catfish, and flathead catfish will eat near the surface midwaters and other areas.